 The ‘New Brown Rock’ offers more food, wine and beer options than you can imagine.
 Delectable Bavarian food is on full display to whet the appetites of all food lovers.
 The historic Faust Hotel and Brewery offers an amazing menu of great pub food and beer brewed right on-site.
-Looking for something more upscale for the two of you, then try The Alpine Haus.

 ‘eine Last abnehmen’ (Take a Load Off)

 Our last German language lesson for the article summarizes the next step – time for the perfect Hill Country vacation home.
 Partnering with a premier lodging company makes your search simple.
 With just a few details, we can help your stay become memorable for a lifetime.